 The scheme will deliver the rapid installation of value-for-money insulation measures and, in some cases, heating controls to support people living in the least energy-efficient homes.
 You can find more details about the scheme here.

-ECO4 focuses on insulation and heating measures that support vulnerable consumer groups.
-If you are an installer and interested in delivering ECO measures, you need to contact an obligated supplier.
-To be eligible to deliver measures under ECO4, all installers must be a TrustMark registered business.
-The exception would be installers of district heating connections not connected to a shared ground loop.
+If you are an installer and interested in delivering measures, you need to contact an obligated supplier.
+To be eligible to deliver measures under the scheme, all installers must be a TrustMark-registered business.

 What measures can be installed?